cordmaximilian/mini_dwh/README.md

   - `sources/weather.py` fetches hourly temperature observations.
   - `sources/stocks.py` retrieves daily stock prices for a few tickers.
   - `sources/exchange_rates.py` stores current USD exchange rates.
 - `sources/weather_forecast.py` downloads a 7‑day weather forecast.
 - `sources/world_bank.py` collects GDP data from the World Bank API.

+## Data visualization with Lightdash

+Lightdash reads the dbt project and lets you define metrics and dashboards as YAML files alongside your models.
+The service runs on <http://localhost:8080>.
+Create an account when prompted and start exploring the warehouse.

 Start the stack with Docker, modify dbt models and watch the pipeline run!